 Since joining Gwinnett Tech in 2006, Martin has worked with College executives, faculty and staff in his information technology roles, including Information Technology director.
 Martin earned a Bachelor of Arts from Piedmont College and a Master of Business Administration from Shorter College.
 He is also a 2014 graduate of Glance Gwinnett, a leadership development program of the Gwinnett Chamber.

-Sonya McDaniel oversees the College’s budget, accounting, student financial services, and human resources departments, providing guidance and support to faculty and staff that include adherence to best practices for accounting and reporting.
-McDaniel joined Gwinnett Tech in 2016 as the Executive Director of Accounting and in April 2017 was named Vice President, Administrative Services.
-Read More ➢
+McDaniel joined Gwinnett Tech in 2016 as the Executive Director of Accounting and, in April 2017, was named Vice President, Administrative Services.

-McDaniel’s leadership extends to numerous committees and boards, including the Executive Committee for the Technical College System of Georgia Vice Presidents of Administration Peer Group and as 2018 Committee Chair for the General Accepted Accounting Principles Committee.
+McDaniel’s leadership extends to numerous committees and boards, including the 2023 Technical College System of Georgia (TCSG) Senior Leadership Academy, the Executive Committee for the Technical College System of Georgia Vice Presidents of Administration Peer Group, and the 2018 Committee Chair for the Generally Accepted Accounting Principles (GAAP) Committee.

 Prior to joining Gwinnett Tech, McDaniel worked for the Technical College System of Georgia as a Senior Accountant.
-McDaniel has over nine years of experience in higher education accounting and leadership at Georgia technical colleges in north east Georgia.
-A native of the Mississippi Delta, McDaniel earned BBA in accounting and a Master of Professional Accountancy from The University of Southern Mississippi.
+McDaniel earned a Master of Professional Accountancy from The University of Southern Mississippi.